 Deep Ellum’s main claim to fame has always been its music.
 By the 1920s, the neighborhood had become a hotbed for early jazz and blues musicians.
 Over the next several decades, it would host the likes of Blind Lemon Jefferson, Robert Johnson, Huddie “Leadbelly” Ledbetter, Texas Bill Day, Blind Willie Johnson, Lightnin’ Hopkins, Alex Moore and Bessie Smith, among others.
-From 1920 to 1950, the number of nightclubs, cafes, and domino parlors in Deep Ellum jumped from 12 to 20.
+During this time, nightclubs, cafes, theaters, and domino parlors dominated Deep Ellum’s landscape.
 Deep Ellum is now home to more than 30 live music venues, making it one of the biggest entertainment districts in the state and the heart of the music scene in Dallas.

 Following World War II, the growing presence of the automobile led to the removal of the Houston and Texas Central railroad tracks to make way for Central Expressway.
 By 1956, the streetcar line had been removed.
 Businesses closed, residents moved to the suburbs, and the music all but stopped.
 In 1969, a new elevation of Central Expressway truncated Deep Ellum, completely obliterating the 2400 block of Elm Street, viewed by many as the center of the neighborhood.
 By the 1970s, few original businesses remained.

-Today, Deep Ellum continues to have an exploding music scene, with a reborn Trees and Club Dada, in addition to venues like the nearly 100-year-old Sons of Hermann Hall, Adair’s Saloon, The Bomb Factory, The Door, The Prophet Bar, Curtain Club, Reno’s, the intimate AllGood Cafe, the funky trailer-park meets live music scene at DoubleWide and a dynamic jazz and blues destination at The Free Man.
+Today, Deep Ellum continues to have an exploding music scene, with a reborn Trees and Club Dada in addition to venues like the nearly 100-year-old Sons of Hermann Hall, Adair’s Saloon, The Bomb Factory, Ruins, Three Links, Reno’s, the intimate AllGood Cafe, the funky trailer-park meets live music scene at DoubleWide and a dynamic jazz and blues destination at The Free Man.

-Throughout its history, Deep Ellum has also been a place for visual artists to come and make a name for themselves through a vibrant community of galleries, street murals, public art, or simply public displays of creativity.
-Deep Ellum’s many music venues and restaurants have commissioned local artists to paint murals on their walls for decades — and this tradition continues today, with dozens of creative, colorful paintings displayed on every street.
+Throughout its history, Deep Ellum has also been a place for visual artists to come and make a name for themselves through a vibrant community of galleries, street murals, public art, and other public displays of creativity.
+Deep Ellum’s many music venues, restaurants and businesses have commissioned local artists to paint murals on their walls for decades.
+This tradition continues today with over 100 creative, colorful paintings displayed across the district.

-In 1992, the recently formed Deep Ellum Community Association invited artists to paint the walls of the Good-Latimer tunnel.
+In 1992, the contemporaneously formed Deep Ellum Community Association invited artists to paint the walls of the Good-Latimer tunnel.
 The tunnel was repainted frequently, becoming a dynamic and iconic entrance into the neighborhood.
-Local artist Frank Campagna remembers the effort as “pure creative harmony with a dash of perfect mayhem.”
-In 2007, the tunnel was demolished to make way for the DART Green Line train — but the art wasn’t gone for long.
+Local artist and gallery owner, Frank Campagna, remembers the effort as “pure creative harmony with a dash of perfect mayhem.”
+In 2007, the tunnel was demolished to make way for the DART Green Line train but the art wasn’t gone for long.
 With community-wide mural projects, the winsome Traveling Man sculptures commissioned by DART along the new line, and a thriving gallery scene, Deep Ellum continues to be a place where art is created, shared, and sold.

-Deep Ellum is also home to many art-based businesses, including photographers, tattoo artists, gallery owners, recording studios, and graphic designers.
+Deep Ellum is also home to many art-based and creative businesses, including photographers, tattoo artists, gallery owners, recording studios,